stormpath/express-stormpath/docs/source/register.rst

     app.use(bodyParser.urlencoded({ extended: true }));

-For more information about the registration form, see the  `spRegistrationForm documentation`_
+For more information about the registration form, see the  `spRegistrationForm documentation`_.

 .. _spRegistrationForm documentation: https://docs.stormpath.com/angularjs/sdk/#/api/stormpath.spRegistrationForm:spRegistrationForm